Church warns against ‘Christmas is cancelled’ trope ahead of Tommy Robinson carols

 This holiday season, Dr Walker, who has been bishop of Manchester since 2013, called on believers and non-believers to “look up towards the angels proclaiming peace on Earth and goodwill to all, rather than scroll down in the comments”.

-The intervention comes ahead of a Christmas carols event organised in London by far-right activist Tommy Robinson, whose real name is Stephen Yaxley-Lennon.
+The intervention comes ahead of a Christmas carols event organised in London by the far-right activist, Robinson.

-In preparation for Saturday’s event, Mr Robinson has been sharing claims on Twitter/ X that Christmas is “cancelled” in Paris or that Muslims in Manchester were “disrespecting” a Christmas market.
+In preparation for Saturday’s event, Robinson has been sharing claims on X (Twitter) that Christmas is “cancelled” in Paris or that Muslims in Manchester were “disrespecting” a Christmas market.

 The anti-migrant campaigner has planned a follow-up event to his Unite the Kingdom march, which saw more than 100,000 people turn out for what was billed as a “free speech” protest and included Elon Musk telling the crowd that “violence is coming to you” and “you either fight back or you die”.

-Mr Robinson, who has been speaking more about Christianity since coming out of prison in May this year, has promised speeches and music at the Whitehall event on Saturday.
-In a recent video posted to social media platform X, he told his followers: “We can’t keep moaning in this country, saying ‘It’s a Christian country’... unless we are going to celebrate and identify as Christians and be Christians”.
+Robinson, who has been speaking more about Christianity since coming out of prison in May this year, has promised speeches and music at the Whitehall event on Saturday.
+In a recent video posted to X, he told his followers: “We can’t keep moaning in this country, saying ‘It’s a Christian country’... unless we are going to celebrate and identify as Christians and be Christians.”

 He has pledged that Saturday’s event “will not be a political protest”.